-- The lateral distance between the centerline of the POV and the center of the travel lane could not deviate more than ±1 ft (0.3 m) during the validity period. - The SV speed could not deviate more than ±1.0 mph (±1.6 km/h) during an interval defined by TTC = 5.0 seconds to t{FCW}. - The POV speed could not deviate more than ±1.0 mph (±1.6 km/h) during the validity period.
+- The lateral distance between the centerline of the SV and POV to the center of the travel lane could not deviate more than ±1 ft (0.3 m) during the validity period. - The yaw rate of the SV and POV could not deviate more than ±1 deg/sec during the validity period. - The SV speed could not deviate more than ±1.0 mph (±1.6 km/h) during an interval defined by TTC = 5.0 seconds to tFCW or impact if no FCW alert was given. - The POV speed could not deviate more than ±1.0 mph (±1.6 km/h) during the validity period.